 Hashtags have a number of uses, and it’s crucial to understand their purpose.
-You can use a hashtag to improve searchability, to tap into trends, to create a conversation around your brand, or to inject a bit of humor into your post (or of all of these at the same time!).
-It depends on your objective.
+You can use a hashtag to improve searchability, to tap into trends, to create a conversation around your brand, inject a bit of humor into your post (or all of these at the same time!).
+It all comes down to your objectives.

 It’s worth restating: hashtags improve your searchability.
 On social media networks, where there are reams and reams of information to sift through, users often search for certain hashtags that correspond to their demands and desires.
 By using a hashtag, you can tap into a popular conversation that is relevant to your brand and become a key contributor to that conversation’s shape and consequences.
 It’s a whole new way of thinking about categorization, and a great way to give your posts more exposure.

 By creating a hashtag to associate with a product, campaign, or event, you give users (and yourself) a way to keep a conversation going with your brand.
 For example, Domino’s UK successfully started a Twitter campaign, where every time users Tweeted the hashtag #letsdolunch, the price of one type of Domino’s pizza would drop by one pence the next day.
 85,000 users participated, and the price dropped by almost 50%, from £15.99 to £7.74.

 While Domino’s UK might have lost a few pounds on sales that day, it more than made up for that by the tremendous amount of interest generated by the campaign.